socloseeee/Diploma_Scheduling_Theory/README.md

 Solving an inhomogeneous minemax problem of scheduling theory by the goldberg method with different formation of the initial generation.
 For the formation of the initial generation, algorithms are considered: The method of minimal elements, the Plotnikov-Zverev method, the method of squares and the barrier method

+## The essence of the work
+Form the initial generation using various methods and compare their effectiveness as a solution to the distribution problem of scheduling theory using the Goldberg method.
+### Algorythm(n repeats):
+1. We choose how we form the initial generation.
+For example, 50 randomly + 50 by determinate method, etc.
+2. Choose determinate method (a little below there is a brief description of each method) to form initial generation
+3. This is where GA (Genethic Algorythm) comes into play.
+We take z individuals.
+Crossing with each other using the crossover operation, along the way, do not forget about mutations!
+At the end, we compare the loads of the best children with their parents and select the best individuals for subsequent generations.
+This is all we do until the best result of the load in generation is repeated k times.

 ## Methods for the formation of the initial generation
 *All screens are from methods_analysis.py*